zucchett/ScientificComputingWithPython2022/README.md

    Your git configuration is stored in `~/.gitconfig`, a file that you can always edit by hand.

-   * Define the central HighLevelProgramming repo as the upstream repository:
+   * Define the central ScientificComputingWithPython repo as the upstream repository:

    `git remote add upstream https://github.com/zucchett/ScientificComputingWithPython2022.git`